 This is what my website, blog, and book are all about.

-Leigh Ann Bryant has been married to her best friend, Lonnie, for 18 years.
-Together they share a son, Joseph, a Junior who competes on his high school gymnastics team (and is ranked in the top 2 in the state of Texas!).
-Her baby in the story, Vincent, is now a man of 25 and continues to love and support his mother.
-Leigh Ann also has a grown stepson, Bailey, who is a pastor, husband, and father to 4 beautiful daughters.
+Leigh Ann Bryant has been married to her best friend, Lonnie, for 19 years.
+Together they share a son, Joseph, a high school senior and State Champion gymnast.
+Her baby in the story, Vincent, is now a man of 26 and continues to love and support his mother.
+Lonnie’s son, Bailey, is a pastor, husband, and father to 4 beautiful daughters.

-Leigh Ann is a compassionate writer, editor, and nurse, as well as an avid cheerleader for her gymnast son.
-Completely devoted to her family, she cherishes the time they spend together, whether it’s celebrating special times, traveling the world, or playing board games.
+A compassionate writer, editor, and nurse, Leigh Ann is completely devoted to her family.
+She cherishes the time they spend together, whether it’s celebrating special times, traveling the world, or playing board games.
 She has served in many areas at her home church in Fort Worth, Texas, with her main focus being the youth and missions.

-Seeing others set free is Leigh Ann’s passion is to see others free.
+Seeing others set free is Leigh Ann’s passion.
 Free from abusive relationships, free from the bondage of shame and guilt, and free from the wages of sin.
 She is a Platform Guest/Speaker with “I Am Second XTreme” and Bill Glass’ “Behind the Walls” prison ministry.
 In addition, she is involved with several women’s shelters, ministering to women in situations she is painfully experienced in.
-In an effort to increase awareness of domestic violence, she speaks in a variety of venues and serves as a board member of Lillian Smith Family Violence Foundation.
+In an effort to increase awareness of domestic violence, she speaks in a variety of venues.

 It is Leigh Ann’s prayer that God will speak through her in a mighty way to help others find the freedom she now enjoys.